TOASTED PISTACHIO GRANITA (Sicilian Recipe)

 Ingredients

-⚠ THIS RECIPE CONTAINS ONE OR MORE AFFILIATE LINKS.
-The products I recommend are the same ones I use in my recipes; purchasing them through my blog helps support me and my work while costing you nothing extra!
+⚠ THIS RECIPE CONTAINS ONE OR MORE AFFILIATION LINKS.
+The products I recommend are the same ones I use in my recipes; purchasing them through my blog helps support me and my work, while it will not cost you anything extra!

 Tools